Rudxain/xorsum/README.md

 xorsum a --brief
 #out: "6161616100000000"
 #this is because both the IV and padding are all zeros

+#`--length` DOESN'T TRUNCATE the output digest
+xorsum some-big-file -b -l 3 #"00ff55"
+xorsum some-big-file -b -l 2 #"69aa" NOT "00ff"
+#as you can see, `-l` can return very different hashes from the same file

 #what if you have a file named "-"?
 echo bruh > -